kykl/akka-clustering-pubsub/README.md

 An example akka-cluster project with docker support.
 See [the blog post](http://blog.michaelhamrah.com/2014/11/clustering-akka-applications-with-docker-version-3/).
 Uses [SBT Native Packager](https://github.com/sbt/sbt-native-packager).

+It uses three agents and one publisher to demo job submission using Akka Distributed PubSub.
+A job when submited, it reaches all three agents.
+You need to provide a distributed test-and-set so that it's real.
+Meantime, it always pick 'agent1' to run the job while agent2 and agent3 would skp it.

 ### How to Run (with only SBT)
 Install SBT first from here - http://www.scala-sbt.org/release/tutorial/Setup.html
 ```